monsoonmaelstrom/book2/book2.md

 I snort.
 “You make it sound so appealing.”

 Alex shrugs.
 “Liam would die for you, sis.
 And I don’t know.
-Sometimes it seems like you would throw your life away just because it’s Wednesday and you’ve got nothing better going on, but I think Liam is one of the few people you would *trade* your life for.
+Sometimes it seems like you would throw your life away because it’s Wednesday and you’ve got nothing better going on, but I think Liam is one of the few people you would *trade* your life for.
 The real question is do you think you can do it?”

 “You know me.
 Full of hubris,” I say softly.